 A grand fireplace, high vaulted ceilings, and magnificent picture windows make the 60-seat meeting room in Pacific Woods Lodge a relaxing space with great natural ambiance.
 Coffee/tea self-service, small kitchen, couches, piano keyboard, PA system, and available video projection add appreciated amenities to this room.

-The Meetinghouse, with its 350-person capacity, is the camp’s largest traditional meeting space.
-Originally constructed in 1928, the Meetinghouse retains natural wood and a camp-like charm while being fully outfitted with video projection and quality sound system.
+The Meetinghouse serves as Twin Rocks Friends Camp’s largest traditional meeting room, with space for up to 350 people, Originally constructed in 1928, the Meetinghouse retains natural wood and a camp-like charm while being fully outfitted with video projection and quality sound system.
 Upon request, chairs can be removed from the central seating area to allow campers to sit informally on the carpeted floor.

 Upper Friendship Center.
 With seating for over 100 people, a large propane fireplace, and great location (adjacent to the camp Dining Center), the 2,000 square foot upper Friendship Center meeting room is a Twin Rocks favorite.